-These downsides aren’t enough to force all municipalities to move away from chlorine, but in 1979 the EPA began regulating the level of disinfection by-products in drinking water.
-In the case of the San Francisco Public Utilities Commission, their analysis found that continued use of chlorine would require significant capital investments to rid water of disinfection by-products.
+These downsides aren’t enough to force all municipalities to move away from chlorine altogether, but in 1979 the EPA began regulating the level of disinfection byproducts in drinking water.
+In the case of the San Francisco Public Utilities Commission, their analysis found that continued use of chlorine would require significant capital investments to rid water of disinfection byproducts.
 Money talks, and in this case, money told San Francisco it may be worthwhile to try a cheaper alternative.

-Enter chloramine, a solution that is 5 parts chlorine and 1 part ammonia.
-Unlike chlorine, chloramine produces significantly lower levels of disinfectant by-product and remains in the water for a longer period of time, warding off toxins found in water throughout water’s journey to the tap.
+Enter chloramine, a solution that is 5–parts chlorine and 1-part ammonia.
+Unlike chlorine, chloramine produces significantly lower levels of disinfectant byproduct and remains in the water for a longer period, warding off toxins found in water throughout water’s journey to the tap.

 Even though chloramine provides certain benefits to the water treatment process, in recent years a few chloramine-related mishaps have added another voice to the conversation.

-Between 2001 and 2004, Washington DC faced a controversy after they switched to chloramine, following the EPA’s guidelines to reduce disinfectant by-products in the water, but the change gave rise to high levels of lead in DC’s drinking water.
+Between 2001 and 2004, Washington D.C. faced controversy after they switched to chloramines, following the EPA’s guidelines to reduce disinfectant byproducts in the water, but the change gave rise to high levels of lead in D.C.’s drinking water.

-This doesn’t necessarily mean that chloramines leach lead in all cases.
-After surveying the issue, authorities found the increase in lead was the result of aging lead pipes as well as the specific chemistry of DC’s water.
-Some regions, including Greenville, North Carolina have also experienced a rise in lead after switching to chloramine, while other areas, like San Francisco, have not.
+This doesn’t necessarily mean that chloramines leach lead from plumbing in all cases.
+After surveying the issue, authorities found the increase in lead was the result of aging lead pipes as well as the specific chemistry of D.C.’s water.
+Some regions, including Greenville, North Carolina have also experienced a rise in lead after switching to chloramines, while other areas, like San Francisco, have not.

-Chloramine made news again in 2016 when environmental activist Erin Brockovich attended a town hall meeting in Stockton, California, after the city made the switch to using chloramines as its disinfectant.
+Chloramines made news again in 2016 when environmental activist Erin Brockovich attended a town hall meeting in Stockton, California after the city made the switch to using chloramines as its disinfectant.
 At the meeting, she claimed Stockton was “on the fast track to creating the next Flint.”

-The switch was prompted by a transition from using Sierra Nevada Reservoir water to San Joaquin River Delta water.
-Water from the delta contained a higher level of dirt and caused an increase in disinfection by-products, which got Stockton into deep water with the EPA.
-In spite of the protests, Stockton moved forward with its decision to use chloramines.
+The switch was prompted by a transition from using Sierra Nevada Reservoir water to the San Joaquin River Delta water.
+Water from the delta contained a higher level of dirt and caused an increase in disinfection byproducts, which got Stockton into deep water with the EPA.
+Despite many who took to the street in protest, Stockton moved forward with its decision to use chloramines.